MV Maria Reina: Under the United States flag

 As of 2011, the ship is owned and operated by TransAtlantic Lines, an American shipping company based in Greenwich, Connecticut.
-This limited liability company was founded in 1998 by vice-president Gudmundur Kjaernested and president Brandon C. Rose.United States Court of Appeals, 2000.
+This limited liability company was founded in 1998 by vice-president Gudmundur Kjaernested and president Brandon C. Rose.
 The company owns and operates five vessels, including one tug-and-barge combination.
 Four of these vessels are currently or have been chartered by the Military Sealift Command, and perform duties such as delivering cargo to the U.S. military base in Guantanamo Bay, Cuba and oil products to bases in the Western Pacific.
 TransAtlantic Lines has no collective bargaining agreements with seagoing unions.